How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Technical Considerations:

 Surgical Technique: I’ve found that VASER liposuction, while requiring an additional ultrasonic step, often speeds up the fat removal phase because the fat is pre-liquefied.
-This can actually reduce overall procedure time for larger areas.
+This can actually reduce the overall time for larger areas.

 Safety Protocols: